MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/overview-modern-controls.md

    > ![Themes pane](media/modern-themes-pane.png)

 ## What's next for these controls and themes?
 We're consistently improving and adding new capabilities for modern controls and themes.
-We publish updates to [Power Apps blog](https://powerapps.microsoft.com/en-us/blog/) every month on the progres made for modern controls.
+We publish updates to [Power Apps blog](https://powerapps.microsoft.com/en-us/blog/) every month on the progress made for modern controls.

 ## Provide feedback to Microsoft